-1) Social Media Ads
+1. Social Media Advertising

 2) Google & Search Engine Ads

 According to Statista, worldwide smartphone usage is only on the rise.
 This means the number of people searching for restaurants on the go will only continue to grow.
-Ensuring your restaurant Google My Business listing is ready to go when people search for food near them is a key to restaurant success in 2018.
+Ensuring your restaurant Google My Business listing is ready to go when people search for food near them is a key to restaurant success in 2019.

-3) Restaurant Sponsorship & Events Support
+3) Event Sponsorship & Charitable Donations

+There are a variety of ways your restaurant can partake in community events sponsorship and charitable giving.
 One example is working with local schools and organizations for a give back night.
 Give back nights occur when your restaurant agrees to sponsor a group in exchange for increased business.

 In the example above, Chili's worked with a local high school sports team.
 Members of the team distribute the flyers in school and around town, encouraging community members to visit Chili's.
 Chili's, in turn, donated 10% of the sales directly driven by the event back to the team.
 Both groups won – the team earned funds and the restaurant saw increased business.